FDijkema/LumParser/README.md

 - When a signal is recorded and parsed, the background light value is subtracted from all datapoints and the starting time is set to 0s.

+# Installing
+To be written...

 # Using the interface

 Run the interface from command line using:

 ```
-python -m LumParser
+python LumParser
 ```

-The interface will open and
+The interface will open and ...